Low temperature state in strontium titanate microcrystals using in situ multi-reflection Bragg coherent X-ray

 Based on MBCDI measurements of the two STO crystals, we observe the presence of defects in the form of dislocations in crystal A and STO impurities in crystal B. Both of these defects appear to be responsible for the increased magnitudes of local strain, spatially mapped out within the crystal by BCDI, notably due to the clear difference in their radial distributions.
 The strain fields generated by the dislocations in crystal A can penetrate throughout the entire crystal, but most of the strain field that is sensitive to BCDI may be masked.
 The noticeable level of STO impurities in crystal B also contributes to strain fields resembling inclusions, which are accentuated at lower temperatures, likely due to greater differences in thermal lattice expansion.
 With the 3D imaging capabilities of BCDI, we can isolate the defects from the remainder of each crystal to observe how a near-pristine crystal might behave.

-There is a consistent transition in structure below 50 K for crystal A and crystal B, as shown in the heatmaps in Fig. \ref{fig:CXDP_XC_A}, \ref{fig:Tensor_XC_A}, \ref{fig:CXDP_XC_B}, and \ref{fig:Tensor_XC_B}. there appears to be two dominant structural modes for crystal A: one below 50 K and one above 50 K. Neither the heatmaps for the CXDPs nor the tensor components show a sharp change between 50 K and 100 K, but there is a consistent pattern across all heatmaps, suggesting that these two states are present.
-Below 50K is where low temperature anomalies start, as discussed in the introduction.
+There is a consistent transition in structure below 50 K for crystal A and crystal B, as shown in the heat maps in Figs. \ref{fig:CXDP_XC_A}, \ref{fig:Tensor_XC_A}, \ref{fig:CXDP_XC_B}, and \ref{fig:Tensor_XC_B}.
+There appears to be two dominant structural modes for crystal A: one below 50 and one above 50 K. Neither the heat maps for the CXDPs nor the tensor components show a sharp change between 50 and 100 K, but there is a consistent pattern across all heat maps, suggesting that these two states are present.
+Below 50 K is where low-temperature transitions start, as discussed in the introduction.